 keep employees informed

 Please keep in mind that all the information contained in this article is a guideline only.
 It is not a substitute for professional advice from medical or workplace health and safety experts.
-For more information about keeping your workplace healthy during cold and flu season, please refer to these professional associations:
+For more information about creating a healthy workplace during cold and flu season, please refer to these professional associations:

 stay up to date on the latest recruitment and labor market news, trends and reports